-We also note that some works have questioned the validity of the entropy-based uncertainty decomposition proposed in~\cite{Depeweg-Decompos-ICML2018}.
-E.g.~\cite{Wimmer-Proper-CUAI2023} propose an axiomatic framework for defining epistemic and aleatoric uncertainty and show that the entropy-based decomposition violates their axioms.
-In contrast, our contribution offers a complementary perspective: we demonstrate that the epistemic uncertainty $E(x, D)$, as defined by~\equ{equ:EntropyBaseDecomposition}, is the optimal uncertainty measure for the epistemic reject-option under the cross-entropy loss.
-Therefore, the axiomatic notion of uncertainty in~\cite{Wimmer-Proper-CUAI2023} may not be aligned with the objectives and requirements of this particular task.
+We also note that some recent work has questioned the validity of the entropy-based uncertainty decomposition proposed in~\cite{Depeweg-Decompos-ICML2018}.
+For example,~\cite{Wimmer-Proper-CUAI2023} introduce an axiomatic framework for epistemic and aleatoric uncertainty and show that entropy-based decompositions violate certain axioms.
+Our contribution offers a complementary perspective: we demonstrate that the epistemic uncertainty $E_*(x, D)$ defined in~\eqref{equ:EntropyBaseDecomposition} is the optimal uncertainty measure for epistemic reject-option prediction under the cross-entropy loss.
+This suggests that the axiomatic notion of uncertainty in~\cite{Wimmer-Proper-CUAI2023} may not be fully aligned with the objectives and decision-theoretic requirements of the reject-option setting.